Confidential Machine Learning on Untrusted Platforms: A Survey: Preliminaries of CML Approaches

-The CML research is mostly motivated by the cloud computing paradigm and extended to more scenarios, such as edge computing and services computing.
+The CML research is motivated by the cloud computing paradigm and then extended to more scenarios, such as edge computing and services computing.
 Thus, we use ``Cloud'' as the representative of untrusted platforms in CML system architectures henceforth.
-Such as system may involve cloud providers, optional cryptographic service providers, data owners or application service providers, and data and model consumers depending on the outsourcing scenario.
+Such a system may involve cloud providers, optional cryptographic service providers, data owners or application service providers, and data and model consumers.
 Figure \ref{fig:hbc_CP} shows an architecture with a data owner outsourcing its data and computation to a single cloud provider.
 The data owner must ensure the cloud provider does not compromise any proprietary and privacy-sensitive data.
-A few FHE-based frameworks, e.g., Graepel et al. \cite{graepel12} and Lu et al. \cite{lu17}, present protocols for training machine learning models over encrypted data outsourced to a cloud provider without almost any engagement of the data owner.
+A few homomorphic-encryption-based frameworks, e.g., Graepel et al. \cite{graepel12} and Lu et al. \cite{lu17}, present protocols for training machine learning models over encrypted data outsourced to a cloud provider without almost any engagement of the data owner.
 However, the associated cost makes these protocols unrealistic in real-life scenarios.
-An alternate strategy would be to involve the data owner in minimal tasks intermediately to simplify the single cloud architecture framework \cite{sharma18tkde}.
+An alternate strategy would involve the data owner in minimal tasks intermediately to simplify the single cloud architecture framework \cite{sharma18tkde}.
+As long as the cloud takes the majority of the workload and the client's cost is practical, e.g., linear or sublinear to the number of records, more efficient protocols can be possible.

-As machine learning over encrypted data becomes more expensive for the data owner assisted cloud-based learning, a data owner may choose to rely on two or more cloud providers to reduce the overall expense of learning.
-The second party may be as equally capable as the first party \cite{mohassel17}, or in case of a cryptographic service provider (CSP), which manages keys and assists the cloud with intermediate decryption operations and light-weight computations \cite{niko13,niko13sp,sharma19}.
-The two parties in such an architecture carry out secure two-party computations without any of the parties learning the training data and the trained model.
-This setting also assumes that the two parties do not collude with each other, thus slightly more vulnerable than the first one.
-Figure \ref{fig:parties} shows such a framework which uses garbled circuit.
+As some protocols become too expensive for the data owner to assist cloud-centric learning, the architecture was evolved to a multi-server(cloud) setting.
+A data owner may choose to rely on two or more cloud providers to reduce the overall expense of learning.
+The second party may be as equally capable as the first party \cite{mohassel17}, or in the case of a cryptographic service provider (CSP), which manages keys and assists the cloud with intermediate decryption operations and light-weight computations \cite{niko13,niko13sp,sharma19}.
+The two non-client parties in such an architecture carry out secure multi-party computations without any of the parties learning the training data and the trained model.
+This setting also assumes that the two parties do not collude with each other, thus slightly more vulnerable than the client-cloud two-party setting.
+Figure \ref{fig:parties} shows such a framework that uses a garbled circuit.